HaoQin0223/haoqin0223.github.io/_pages/about.md

 - [2021-08] Two conference papers are accepted by the 2021 URSI GASS, and I will give one talk remotely.
 - [2019-07] I received the M.S. degree in Information and Communication Engineering from the IoT Laboratory of Harbin Institute of Technology.
 - [2019-06] One conference paper is accepted by the 2019 IWCMC.
+- [2019-05] We organized the 2019 EAI International Conference on Artificial Intelligence for Communications and Networks in Harbin, China.
 - [2017-07] I received the B.Eng. degree in Communication Engineering from the Harbin Institute of Technology and was granted direct admission to the graduate school of HIT.